Jbleezy/BO1-Reimagined/README.md

 * Spread increases while moving
 * Ammo now gets added at the same time that it does in the reload animation
 * Fixed shell eject effect showing 2 shells

+### Type 100
+* Unupgraded: increased reserve ammo from 160 to 180
+* Upgraded: increased reserve ammo from 220 to 240

 ### Wonder Weapons